 Mantonico Bianco is another grape also experiencing a revival in Calabria.
 Honey and peach flavors dominate these white wines which can also be produced in the macerated style.
 In fact, Masseria Perugini makes excellent examples of Mantonico along with other native grapes like Magliocco.

 Malvasia Bianca is also gaining momentum in the western winemaking areas near Cosenza.
-Typically, these wines are full-bodied, aromatic, and great with food.
+Moreover, these wines are full-bodied, aromatic, and great with food.
 Today producers like L’acino make truly unique and flavorful wines from Malvasia.

 Remember, you can explore more of Italy’s winemaking past on a Southern Italy Yacht Charter.